Mean sensitive, mean equicontinuous and almost periodic functions for dynamical systems

-In the theory of topological dynamical systems several notions of order have been studied.
-The most ordered systems are the periodic systems followed by the equicontinuous (when the elements of the form an equicontinuous family).
-Several weaker notions like distality, nullness, tameness, mean equicontinuity, among others have been studied.
-The notion of mean equicontinuity, defined by Fomin in \cite{fomin}, has received substantial interest in recent years due to connections with ergodic theory.
-In particular, it has been shown that using mean equicontinuity one can characterize when a measure-preserving system has discrete spectrum \cite{weakeq} (i.e. when the eigenfunctions of the Koopman operator generate $L^{2}$) and when the maximal equicontinuous factor is actually an isomorphism (i.e. when the continuous eigenfunctions of the Koopman operator generate $L^{2}$) \cite{li2013mean, downarowicz2015isomorphic}.
-The tools used to prove these results are useful for other abelian discrete actions but not for continuous actions (or flows).
-In this paper we prove that the characterization of discrete spectrum also holds for $\mathbb{R}^{d}$-action.
-To do this we introduce and study new concepts, mean equicontinuous functions and mean sensitive functions, in order to characterize almost periodic functions (in the measure theoretic sense).
-In the purely topological setting we prove that weakly almost periodic functions are mean equicontiuous but the converse does not hold.
-The main motivation for studying these concepts for $\mathbb{R}^{d}$-actions is the connection with the mathematical theory of quasicrystals and aperiodic order.
-In particular as a consequence of Theorem \ref{meds} we provide a characterization of when a Delone set is quasicrystalline.
-This characterization is in the same spirit as the characterization of crystalline Delone sets by Baake, Lenz and Moody \cite{baake2007characterization}.
-More details about this are in Section \ref{quasi}.
+Mean equicontinuity has received interest in recent years due to connections with ergodic properties of measurable dynamical systems, i.e. dynamical systems equipped with an invariant probability measure.
+In particular, it has been shown that using a measure theoretic version of mean equicontinuity one can characterize when a measure-preserving system has discrete spectrum \cite{weakeq} (i.e. when the eigenfunctions of the Koopman operator generate $L^{2}$) and when the maximal equicontinuous factor is actually an isomorphism (i.e. when the continuous eigenfunctions of the Koopman operator generate $L^{2}$) \cite{li2013mean, downarowicz2016isomorphic} .
+The proof of the characterization of discrete spectrum using mean equicontinuity in \cite{weakeq} does not hold for continuous actions (e.g. $\mathbb{R}^{d}$).
+In this paper we prove that the characterization of discrete spectrum also holds for abelian $\mathbb{G}$-actions (Theorem \ref{meds}).
+To do this we introduce mean equicontinuity with respect to a function.
+We say that $(X,T)$ is mean equicontinuous with respect to $f:X\rightarrow\mathbb{C}$ if for every $\varepsilon>0$ there exists $\delta>0$ such that if $d(x,y)\leq\delta$ then $\lim\sup\frac{1}{n} {\textstyle\sum\nolimits_{i=1}^{n}} \left\vert f(T^{i}x)-f(T^{i}y)\right\vert \leq\varepsilon.$ Actually we will see that a system is mean equicontinuous if and only if it is mean equicontinuous with respect to every continuous function.
+Using the measure theoretic version of this concept we can characterize almost periodic functions (Corollary \ref{corhap}).
+Almost periodic functions are classical objects in ergodic theory that are used to characterize discrete spectrum and weak mixing.